eliasnorrby/semantic-release-config/README.md

 This will run a setup script, adding this package to `devDependencies` and writing the config to `.releaserc.js`.

+### `--no-install`

+Run setup with the `--no-install` flag to avoid installing this package as a dependency.
+Your `.releaserc.js` will contain a sample list of plugins for you to add to instead of extending this package.

 ## Manually

 Install the package